patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 ## Networking

 Eio provides a simple high-level API for networking.
-Here is a client that connects to address `addr` using `network` and sends a message:
+Here is a client that connects to address `addr` using network `net` and sends a message:

 ```ocaml
 let run_client ~net ~addr =